 Pico De Gallo – Fresh Salsa

-- 2 tablespoons fresh lime juice (to taste)
+- 2 tbsp lime juice fresh is best.

 - salt to taste

 - In a small mixing bowl , combine tomatoes, onion, garlic, cilantro and lime juice.